tlgreg86/ctakes/ctakes-ytex/scripts/data/mysql/umls/readme.txt

 into outfile 'E:/projects/ytex-umls/mysql/MRCONSO.RRF'
-fields terminated by '|' ESCAPED BY '' lines terminated by '\r\n' from umls.MRCONSO mrc where SAB in ('SNOMEDCT', 'RXNORM', 'SRC') and LAT = 'ENG'
+fields terminated by '|' ESCAPED BY '' lines terminated by '\r\n' from umls.MRCONSO mrc where SAB in ('SNOMEDCT', 'SNOMEDCT_US', 'RXNORM', 'SRC') and LAT = 'ENG'
 ;